loonery/vim-configuration/README.md

 # vim_configuration
-.vimrc will go in your home directory .\n
+.vimrc will go in your home directory.
 All other folders should be contained in a directory named ".vim" in your home directory.